New Brunswick: Acadia and Nova Scotia (1604–1784)

 From the 1600s to mid-1700s, Acadia was routinely a war zone between the French and the English and would often change hands.
 However, Acadia would definitively fall into British hands following Queen Anne's War, a conquest of most of the Acadian peninsula, formalized by the Treaty of Utrecht of 1713.
 After the war, Acadia was reduced to Île Saint-Jean (Prince Edward Island) and Île-Royale (Cape Breton Island), with the ownership of continental Acadia (New Brunswick) being disputed between France and Britain, with an informal border on the Isthmus of Chignecto.
 In an effort to limit British expansion into continental Acadia, the French built Fort Beauséjour at the isthmus in 1751.

 Fort Beauséjour at the Isthmus of Chignecto.
 The French built the fort in 1751 in an effort to limit British expansion into continental Acadia.

 From 1749 to 1755, Father Le Loutre's War took place, where British soldiers fought against Acadians and Mi'kmaq to consolidate their power over Acadia/Nova Scotia.
 In 1755, the British captured Fort Beauséjour, severing the Acadian supply lines to Nova Scotia, and Île-Royale.
 Continental Acadia thus came to be incorporated into the British colony of Nova Scotia with the Treaty of Paris in 1763.
 Following this, the British, unsatisfied with the Acadians' surrender because they refused to pledge allegiance, turned to capturing and exporting Acadians en masse, an ethnic cleansing event known as the Deportation of the Acadians which was ordered by Robert Monckton.
 From 1755 to 1763, 12,000 Acadians out of 18,000 were forcefully deported to various locations around the world, though 8000 died before arrival.
 The remaining 6000 Acadians escaped the British by fleeing North to the present Acadia, or to Canada.
 From 1755 to 1757, most Acadians were deported to the Thirteen Colonies.
 From 1758 to 1762, most were sent to France.
 Between 1763 and 1785, many deported Acadians relocated to join their compatriots in Louisiana.
 Their descendants became Cajuns.
 In the 1780s and 1790s, some Acadians returned to Acadia, and discovered several thousand English immigrants, mostly from New England, on their former lands.

-In the late 1700s, the British began to make efforts to colonise the region, mostly by importing colonists from New England.
+In the late 18th century, the British began to make efforts to colonise the region, mostly by importing colonists from New England.
 Before the American Revolution, these colonists were called planters.
-After the revolution, the colonists were called loyalists, because only those loyal to the British crown settled in Nova Scotia.
+After the revolution, new colonists were called loyalists, because only those loyal to the British crown settled in Nova Scotia.
 In 1766, planters from Pennsylvania founded The Bend of the Petitcodiac, or simply The Bend, which later became Moncton in 1855, and English settlers from Yorkshire arrived in the Sackville area.
 In the 1770s, 10,000 loyalists settled along the north shore of the Bay of Fundy.
 In 1783, both Saint Andrews and Saint John were founded.